ghc/ghc/docs/users_guide/exts/ffi.rst

 The Haskell 2010 Report specifies that ``safe`` FFI calls must allow foreign calls to safely call into Haskell code.
-In practice, this means that called functions also have to assume heap-allocated haskell values may move around arbitrarily in order to allow for GC.
+In practice, this means that called functions also have to assume heap-allocated Haskell values may move around arbitrarily in order to allow for GC.

 This greatly constrains library authors since it implies that it is not safe to